diogotozzi/bank-magnetis/README.md

 This is the Bank API Project.
 This repo is the API for the mobile app for Accounts and Transfers.

-It's written in Ruby on Rails 5.2 + Postgresql 11.4.
-It also uses Docker.
+It's written in Ruby on Rails 5.2 + Postgresql 11.4 + Nginx 1.17.1.
+It uses Docker based on Alpine Linux.

 ## Starting the environments